-1. Why is Dick from Richard?
+1. Why is Dick short for Richard?

 The name Richard is very old and was popular during the Middle Ages.
 In the 12th and 13th centuries everything was written by hand and Richard nicknames like Rich and Rick were common just to save time.
 Rhyming nicknames were also common and eventually Rick gave way to Dick and Hick, while Rich became Hitch.
 Dick, of course, is the only rhyming nickname that stuck over time.
 And boy did it stick.
 At one point in England, the name Dick was so popular that the phrase “every Tom, Dick, or Harry” was used to describe Everyman.

-2. Why is Bill from William?
+2. Why is Bill short for William?

 There are many theories on why Bill became a nickname for William; the most obvious is that it was part of the Middle Ages trend of letter swapping.
 Much how Dick is a rhyming nickname for Rick, the same is true of Bill and Will.
 Because hard consonants are easier to pronounce than soft ones, some believe Will morphed into Bill for phonetic reasons.
-Interestingly, when William III ruled over in England in the late 17th century, his subjects mockingly referred to him as “King Billy.”
+Interestingly, when William III ruled over England in the late 17th century, his subjects mockingly referred to him as “King Billy.”

-3. Why is Hank from Henry?
+3. Why is Hank short for Henry?

-4. Why is Jack from John?
+4. Why is Jack short for John?

-The name Jack dates back to about 1,200 and was originally used as a generic name for peasants.
+The name Jack dates back to about 1200 and was originally used as a generic name for peasants.
 Over time, Jack worked his way into words such as lumberjack and steeplejack.
 Even jackass, the commonly used term for a donkey, retains its generic essence in the word Jack.
-Of course, John was once used as a generic name for English commoners and peasants, (John Doe) which could be why Jack came became his nickname.
+Of course, John was once used as a generic name for English commoners and peasants (John Doe), which could be why Jack came became his nickname.
 But the more likely explanation is that Normans added -kin when they wanted to make a diminutive.
 And Jen was their way of saying John.
-So little John became Jenkin and time turned that into Jakin, which ultimately became Jack
+So little John became Jenkin and time turned that into Jakin, which ultimately became Jack.

-5. Why is Chuck from Charles?
+5. Why is Chuck short for Charles?

-6. Why is Peggy from Margaret?
+6. Why is Peggy short for Margaret?

 The name Margaret has a variety of different nicknames.
-Some are obvious, as in Meg, Mog and Maggie, while others are downright strange, like Daisy.
+Some are obvious, as in Meg, Mog, and Maggie, while others are downright strange, like Daisy.
 But it’s the Mog/Meg we want to concentrate on here as those nicknames later morphed into the rhymed forms Pog(gy) and Peg(gy).

-7. Why is Ted from Edward?
+7. Why is Ted short for Edward?

 The name Ted is yet another result of the Old English tradition of letter swapping.
 Since there were a limited number of first names in the Middle Ages, letter swapping allowed people to differentiate between people with the same name.
 It was common to replace the first letter of a name that began with a vowel, as in Edward, with an easier to pronounce consonant, such as T. Of course, Ted was already a popular nickname for Theodore, which makes it one of the only nicknames derived from two different first names.
-Can you name the others?

-8. Why is Harry from Henry?
+8. Why is Harry short for Henry?

-9. Why is Jim from James?
+9. Why is Jim short for James?

-10. Why is Sally from Sarah?
+10. Why is Sally short for Sarah?

 Sally was primarily used as a nickname for Sarah in England and France.
 Like some English nicknames, Sally was derived by replacing the R in Sarah with an L. Same is true for Molly, a common nickname for Mary.
 Though Sally from the Peanuts never ages, the name itself does and has declined in popularity in recent years.
 Today, most girls prefer the original Hebrew name Sarah.